10 Monday evenings 6-9pm

 Course participants will work on each other, experiencing working with different face and eye shapes, skin types and textures, developing practical application techniques.
-Topics covered over the ten weeks will include historical make-up styles (1950s and 1960s), ageing using shading and highlighting, and theatrical make-up with glitter.
+Topics covered over the ten weeks will include historical make-up styles, ageing for stage and screen using highlighting and shading and theatrical make-up with glitter.

-Additionally, you will be introduced to special effects make-up: basic prosthetics and accurate casualty effects using wax and gelatin to create realistic cuts and burns.
+Additionally, you will be introduced to special effects make-up: basic prosthetics and accurate casualty effects using wax, latex and gelatine to create realistic cuts and burns.

-Taught in our state of the art Make-up Studios by Gabrielle Main, who is a professional member of the ‘Make-up for Media and Performance’ team at AUB, this course will give you the opportunity to work in a realistic, comfortable and professional working environment.
+Taught in our state-of-the-art Make-up Studios by Claire Hefford, who has also worked as a professional member of the ‘Make-up for Media and Performance’ team at AUB, this course will give you the opportunity to work in a realistic, comfortable and professional working environment.

 THE COURSE INCLUDES